Why Forbidden Data Will Derail Your 2025 Strategies—and How to Avoid It: The Dark Side of AI Training

 Privacy Concerns70% frightenedDeloitteMarketers: Bias in adverts; Developers: Secure coding

-Adoption53% customersDeloitteSMBs: Urban/rural knowledge gaps
+Adoption53% shoppersDeloitteSMBs: Urban/rural info gaps

-Data Readiness57% unpreparedGartnerExecutives: ROI evaluation wanted
+Data Readiness57% unpreparedGartnerExecutives: ROI evaluation wished

 AI Ethics in 2025: Tackling Bias, Privacy, and Accountability